 One of the best parts about these mushrooms is the sheer volume you can find, when, and if you find the right kind of patch.
 The harvests will vary from year to year depending on seasonal conditions, but there will usually be some.

-Two friends of mine have near-legendary patches in Minnesota, that, on a good year, with an extra hand or two, you could pick 30, 40lbs or more without much trouble.
+Two friends of mine have near-legendary patches in Minnesota, that, on a good year, with an extra hand or two, you could pick 30, 40lbs or more.
 As trumpets are very light weight compared to others, that kind of quantity is massive.

 Wet and decaying areas